What You Need To Know About Planning A Trip To Greece

 Of course, you can not forget the essentials, such as:

 • Visa & passport: If you’re from a European country belonging to the Schengen Zone, you can access the country only with your ID.
 But now it’s a good time to check if your passport is valid or if you need to renew it.
-Please keep it safe in a passport holder.’
-02r rental docwould’veFind out if you need an International Driving Permit, and if you do, check how to get the request process started.
-Also, check what o her documents you might need to rent a car in Greece, including your credit card here.
+Please keep it safe in a passport holder

 • Insurance: Never travel abroad without adequate insurance coverage.
 Now is the time to take care of it!

-Then after you have sorted those things, you should read our detailed guide about what to pack for Greece here.
+After you have sorted those things out, you should read our detailed guide about what to pack for Greece here.

 How To Get Around The Greek Islands